seiya/shallow_water_adjoint/README.md

 # shallow_water_adjoint
-Shallow water equation model with adjoint model
+Shallow water equation model with adjoint model.

 The testcases included here follow the benchmark proposed by Williamson et al. (1992).
 Instead of the original spherical geometry, they solve a channel flow in Cartesian coordinates with free-slip boundaries in the y direction and periodic boundaries in the x direction.

-The test program `shallow_water_test1` accepts two optional command-line
-arguments:

-1. Rotation angle `alpha` in degrees.
+## Test cases and executables

+The project provides three test cases (1, 2 and 5).
+For each test case three executables are built:

+- `shallow_water_testX.out` – original program
+- `shallow_water_testX_forward.out` – forward mode example
+- `shallow_water_testX_reverse.out` – reverse mode example

+where `X` is `1`, `2` or `5`.

+## Command-line arguments

-2. Snapshot output interval.
-The default is 48; specifying `0` outputs only the final-time snapshot, and `-1` disables snapshot output entirely.
+All executables accept an optional first command-line argument specifying the snapshot output interval.
+The default is `48`; specifying `0` outputs only the final-time snapshot, and a negative value disables snapshot output entirely.
+Many programs also accept additional arguments to read initial conditions or perturbations from binary files; see the source code for details.

-## Building and running
+## Building

 Build executables (required fautodiff modules are fetched automatically):